crease-api/crease/README.md

 # Notice
 -------
 This software is in VERY early stages.
-Bugs are to be expected, and it is extremly unfinished.
+Bugs are to be expected, and it is extremely unfinished.

 # Requirements
 -------